 We encourage participants to become active in their own communities and implement small projects.

 We promote exchanges with youth groups in other parts of the world.

 With your donation you support the building of a peaceful and free society in Iraq and Syria.
 They make long-term and visible changes possible for people who want to find their way back to a healthy and independent life after violence and war.
 You can find the donation form here.

-Head of Democracy and Civil Society
+Programme for Democracy and Civil Society